bilal-mustafa10/Auracle-Frontend/README.md

+# Before you go any further
+## You are currently viewing front-end repository.
+## For back end, go to https://github.com/sethupavan12/hackathon_monday_backend

 # Before you begin

 This is a template app to help developers get started building for the monday AI Assistant.
 It's a preview, so things may not work as expected.
 This code will eventually live in the [official monday example apps repo.](https://github.com/mondaycom/welcome-apps/)